-The Inclusion Manager and/ or class teacher may undertake pupil assessments which will add to and inform the teacher's understanding of a pupil's strengths and areas of need.
-The Inclusion Manager, working closely with parents, is able to seek outside agency advice where this is an appropriate course of action.
+The SENDCo and/ or class teacher may undertake pupil assessments and complete Dyslexia Checklists and Screeners, which will add to and inform our understanding of a pupil's strengths and areas of need.
+Provision is put in place within the assess-plan-do-review cycle and graduated response as detailed later in this Policy.
+The SENDCo, working closely with parents, is able to seek outside agency advice where this is an appropriate course of action.
+Staff will continually monitor the self-esteem of identified children to ensure that this does not suffer.